MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/plan-auto-attendant-call-queue.md

 For each Call queue, you can specify if agents in the queue can opt out of taking calls and if calls should be routed to them based on their presence indication in Teams.

 Internal callers, using their Teams client, can reach a Call queue by calling the Resource account assigned to the Call queue.
-External callers can reach a Call queue by dialing the phone number assigned to the Resource account or via the web if click-to-call has been configured.
+External callers can reach a Call queue by dialing the phone number assigned to the Resource account or via the web if click-to-call is configured.

 Call queues don't provide separate call routing for off hours and holidays.
 Even if your Call queue is staffed 24/7 we recommend using an Auto attendant to direct calls to the call queue.